jKalfis/pfUI/README.md

 - Background changed to black with a transparency of 50%;
 - Titles text changed to gold color;
 - Description text and Item Colors changed to white;
-- Buttons/Dialog options/Dialog menus changed to white.
+- Buttons/Dialog options/Dialog menus changed to white;
-- Books / Posts: Removed parchment texture background and modified to be equal de gossipquest and questlog
+- Books / Posts: Removed parchment texture background and modified to be like the changes made on the gossipquest and questlog.

 Now it feels more pfUI style.